AnthonyR2008/Anthony-Portfolio/Resume.md

 Anthony Rodgers resume
 Work expirence
-Have had small buisnesses making website designs for other small bisnesses and a little bit of coding
+Have had small buisnesses making website designs for other small buisnesses and a little bit of coding